This post may contain affiliate links. Please read our disclosure policy.

 These step-by-step photos and instructions help you visualize how to make a small batch of ham scones.
 See the recipe box below for ingredient amounts and full recipe instructions.

-Step 1: Begin by whisking together flour, sugar, baking powder, salt, baking soda, and a pinch of black pepper.
+1. In a large bowl, whisk together flour, sugar, baking powder, baking soda, salt, and black pepper.

-Step 2: Cut cold butter into the flour mixture until the mixture resembles coarse crumbs.
+2. Cut in cold butter until the mixture looks like coarse crumbs.

 dry ingredients for ham scones along with cubes of butter in a mixing bowl.

-Step 3: In a separate bowl, whisk together milk, the egg yolk, and horseradish.
-Pour into the flour mixture.
+1. In a separate bowl, whisk milk, egg yolk, and horseradish.
+Pour into the flour mixture and stir to combine.

 ham and cheese scone batter in a mixing bowl.

-Step 5: Turn the dough out onto a lightly floured work surface.
-Knead very lightly and form a circle.
-Cut the dough into 4 triangles and place on a baking sheet.
+1. Transfer dough to a floured surface, knead briefly, and shape into a circle.
+Cut into 4 wedges and place on a baking sheet.

 unbaked ham and cheese scones on a baking sheet.